-P.O.
-Box 7376 Alexandria, VA 22307
+Alexandria, VA 22307

 How To Order: For prompt and courteous shipment, send Money Order, Certified Check.
 Cashier's Check.
 Mastercard or Visa.
 Do not send cash.
 Personal and business checks must clear our bank before processing.
 No credit card is charged or check cashed until actual shipment is made to you.
 Shipping.
-Handling, and Insurance charge is 2% of total order with a '3 00 minimum.
-We ship to continental U.S. (shipping to all other finations is at cost FOB Washington, D.C.).
+Handling, and Insurance charge is 2% of total order with a 13.00 minimum.
+We ship to continental U.S. (shipping to all other destinations is at cost FOB Washington, D.C.).
 Sorry, no C.O.D.'s.
 Virginia state residents please add 4% of total order for sales tax.
 Credit card orders please add 3% to final total.
-All merchandises shipped brand factory fresh, with manufacturer's warranty.
-Allow 3.4 weeks for delivery.
+All merchandise shipped brand new, lactory fresh, with manufacturer's warranty.
+Allow 3-4 weeks for delivery.
 Most tems in stock ready for immediate delivery.
 Multiple items are sometimes shipped separately.
 Mail order only.
-No other counts.
-All sales final.
-All items subject to change without notice.
-Be sure to accurately enclose the following information. your name. address. city. state. zip code, telephone number (optional), tax ID number (if applicable), method of payment, and the names and quantities of the items you wish to order.
-Visa and Mastercard users will need to give the following information. card number, expiration date, and cardholder's name.
-Satisfaction Guaranteed: Our prices are the lowest available.
-But i indeed you do buy from us and within 30 days you see another store selling the same product for the full difference to use to wards turue MICROWORLD prices.
-Money Back Guarantee: We want you to be pleased with every product you purchase to full order to use to wards turue MICROWORLD prices.
-Money Back Guarantee: We and you to be pleased with every product you purchase to MICROWORLD.
-If for any reason you are not satisfied, please return your purchase to MICROWORLD in its original carton and in new condition within 30 days for a prompt and courteous refund.
+No other (if applicable), purchase order number (if applicable), method of payment, and the names and quantities of the items you wish to order.
+Visa and Mastercard users will need to give the following information: card number, expiration date, and cardholder's name.
+Satisfaction Guaranteed: Our prices are the lowest available Built in deed you do buy from us and within 30 days you see another store selling the same product for MCROWORLD.
+Durchase or you to be pleased with every product you purchase to MICROWORLD.
+If for any reason you are not satisfied, please return your purchase to MICROWORLD is original carton and in new condition within 30 days for a prompt and courteous refund.
 Your satisfaction is assured by our 30 day no obligation moneyback guarantee on all the products we sell.